 4. What kind of person is he looking for to take on the permanent CEO position?
 Response: “I’m looking for a software person…somebody who understands the services side of the equation also.
 And I know you’d love to see us increase our marketing effort, so I’m looking for somebody who can help me with really reaching more people.”

 This suggests he wants to focus even more clearly on enterprise solutions and services, but doesn’t want to give up on the consumer side either (more marketing.)
+For any company the Business Plan Writer USA is an essential.

 In closing he characterizes himself as a “a very loyal person.
 So your customers and employees who have attached their loyalties are really high on my list.
 So I’m going to do everything I possibly can to make sure I repay all their loyalty.
 I believe loyalty goes both ways.”